mjalavado/PasswordManagerWebAppProject/README.md

 5. User enters the correct password for the website account into the “Password” input text box
 6. User clicks the “Add Password” button on the page

+Expected Result:
-Expected Result:  User has successfully added a password to their list and will be redirected to the main page with their updated list.
+User has successfully added a password to their list and will be redirected to the main page with their updated list.

 ## Use-Case #4 - Viewing Locked Password
 Description:  Viewing a password on the list

-<br /> App System:  View password using Master PIN process
+App System:  View password using Master PIN process

-<br /> Actor(s):  Logged in User
+Actor(s):  Logged in User

-<br /> Pre-existing Condition(s):
+Pre-existing Condition(s):
 *	User is logged in to the web app on a browser
 *	User has their main page with their password list displayed
 *	User already has a few passwords in their list

-<br /> Scenario:
+Scenario:
 1. User clicks the “View/Edit” button for their YouTube password
 2. User is redirected to the View/Edit page of their YouTube account
 3. User clicks the “Reveal Password” button